Bill O’Neill Is Back? Was He Ever Truly “Gone?”

 And if you ask the casual fan, I am pretty sure they’d say O’Neill has had a disappointing run, if they only went off of TV shows.
 And I understand why they’d feel that way.
 But that just isn’t the case.
 Not.
 At.
 All.

-Over that same timeframe, I would argue that O’Neill has remained one of the absolute best and most consistent players in the world.
+Over that same timeframe, I would argue that O’Neill has remained one of the absolute best and most consistent professionals in the world.

 His last singles title came at the 2015 Oklahoma Open.
 Since that time, he has won three doubles events, though.